jao45gg/MyWalletFront/README.md

 ## About

-This is the Front-end of my first full-stack web application with data persistence.
+This is the Front-end of my first full-stack web application !
+With data persistence !
 It's mainly mobile and made to manage money.
 Below are the implemented features:

 - Sign Up
 - Login